 The Body Center is associated with the Instinctual Triad, but it’s more than that.
 The body is our first language.
 It is our mother tongue.
 It is how we speak before we even have words!

 The body holds our aliveness and our life force energy.
 Our body holds our life story.
+Research is not showing that emotions are “housed” in the body.
 It speaks our mind whether we know it or not.
+Even if the head lies, the language of the body tells the truth of how we are feeling in any given moment.

 While we all have access to our body intelligence, people who lead from the Body Center FEEL life strongly.
 One Body Type said, “Life is a body slam.”
-They tend to have strong first impressions.
+They tend to have strong first impressions and get stuck in them.
 They try to manage this strong hit by controlling and using their power to get what they want.

 Here are some common themes for People Who Lead from the Body Center: